Mexico–United States border wall: Environmental impact

-An initial 75 mile wall for which U.S. funding has been requested on the nearly 2000 mile border would pass through the Tijuana Slough National Wildlife Refuge in California, the Santa Ana National Wildlife Refuge and Lower Rio Grande Valley National Wildlife Refuge in Texas, and Mexico's Cabeza Prieta National Wildlife Refuge and El Pinacate y Gran Desierto de Altar Biosphere Reserve, which is a UNESCO World Heritage Site that the U.S. is bound by global treaty to protect.
-The U.S. Customs and Border Protection plans to build the wall using the Real ID Act to avoid the process of making environmental impact statements, a strategy devised by Chertoff during the Bush administration.
-Reuters said, "The Real ID Act also allows the secretary of Homeland Security to exempt CBP from adhering to the Endangered Species Act", which would otherwise prohibit construction in a wildlife refuge.
+An initial 75 mile wall for which U.S. funding has been requested on the nearly 2000 mile border would pass through the Tijuana Slough National Wildlife Refuge in California, the Santa Ana National Wildlife Refuge and Lower Rio Grande Valley National Wildlife Refuge in Texas, Arizona's Cabeza Prieta National Wildlife Refuge and Mexico's El Pinacate y Gran Desierto de Altar Biosphere Reserve, a UNESCO World Heritage Site that the U.S. is bound by global treaty to protect.
+The U.S. Customs and Border Protection plan to build the wall using the Real ID Act to avoid the process of making environmental impact statements, a strategy devised by Chertoff during the Bush administration.
+Reuters said, "The Real ID Act also allows the Secretary of Homeland Security to exempt CBP from adhering to the Endangered Species Act", which would otherwise prohibit construction in a wildlife refuge.

+In July 2026, over 30 federal laws were waived to construct floating barriers in the Rio Grande in Cameron County, including the National Environmental Policy Act, the Endangered Species Act, the Migratory Bird Conservation Act, and the Safe Drinking Water Act.

+On August 3, 2026, the Trump Administration ordered crews constructing border wall in New Mexico to stop drilling new wells for pumping groundwater due to drought and the potential impact on livestock.
+Construction crews are using water to make concrete for roads and wall construction, as well as for dust suppression.
+On August 3, 2026, the New Mexico Office of the State Engineer issued "Notices of Violation" to two federal subcontractors, alleging that they had drilled multiple unauthorized wells.

+On September 5, 2026, it was reported that the UNESCO World Heritage Committee had issued a judgment instructing Mexico to organize a joint reactive monitoring mission which would assess the harm and disruption caused by the border wall to the Organ Pipe Cactus National Monument and Cabeza Prieta National Wildlife Refuge.